jiriklepl/NproVyvoj-2019/08-log/protocol-kleplj.md

 0. Tasks 1 and 2 have two alternatives - Java and C#/.NET.
    You should pick just one based on your favorite platform and programming language.

-1. Java.
-The directory "daisyfs" contains a very simple concurrent file system written in Java.
+1. Java: The directory "daisyfs" contains a very simple concurrent file system written in Java.
         A short description and the list of relevant operations (API) is in the file "daisy.txt".
         The main class is "DaisyTest".
 It creates two threads which perform various operations.

-    C#.
-The directory "deos" contains a very simple model of an operating system written in C#.
-      The main class is "ChessTest".
-It starts the main loop of the operating system.
-      Note there is no solution (project file) because the one distributed with the package was broken, so I deleted it.

-2. Java.
-Implement logging into the "daisyfs" program.
+2. Java: Implement logging into the "daisyfs" program.
 Use the Log4j library (version 2).
         Configure the Log4j library such that log messages are saved into the file "events.log".
         Log the following actions:
           - creating a new file or directory